jpoechill/CallForCode/docs/CONTRIBUTING.md

    - Are there any patterns that may result in poor UX?

 3. Accessibility
-   - Are there areas of the UI that can be improved for accessibility? _Yes_
+   - Are there areas of the UI code that can be improved for accessibility? _Yes_
    - Are there systemic ways (documentation, testing, PR template) we can implement accessibility best practices into the development process?

 4. Styling